FabienTregan/TheOldManGlitch/readme.md

 ### Encounter Old Man

 > This happens early in the game, in the second town you enter.
-Lets fly here.
+Let's fly here.

 Use the Fly move on Dux to fly to VIRIDIAN CITY.